Training-Free Diffusion Framework for Stylized Image Generation with Identity Preservation: Introduction

 \section{Introduction}

 In recent years, image style transfer has become a transformative technique in computer vision, leveraging deep learning and generative models to modify an image's visual style while preserving its intrinsic content structure \cite{jing2019neural}.
-The core of style transfer lies in the disentangling of two distinct aspects of an image: its \textit{content} and its \textit{style} \cite{frenkel2024implicit}.
-Content information refers to the structural elements of an image such as the spatial arrangement of objects and the identities of individuals, while style information comprises aesthetic attributes, including texture, color distribution, and edge rendering, that define its overall visual appearance \cite{men2022dct}.
-In a typical style transfer task, a content image and a style reference image are provided with the goal of extracting stylistic features from the reference image and applying them to the content image, thereby altering its visual appearance while preserving its underlying structure \cite{gatys2015neural}.
-Style transfer finds applications across multiple industries, including digital art and design for creating unique artworks, marketing and advertising for customized visual content, and entertainment for novel visual effects \cite{al2024artistic, banar2021transfer}.
+The core of style transfer lies in disentangling an image's \textit{content} (the structural elements and identities of objects) from its \textit{style} (aesthetic attributes like color and texture) \cite{frenkel2024implicit, men2022dct}.
+While this technique has found applications across various creative domains, its adoption in high-stakes industrial settings, particularly marketing and advertising, faces significant practical hurdles \cite{al2024artistic, banar2021transfer}.